thatisdrtruman/thatisdrtruman.github.io/content/posts/handle-bracelet.md

 Here is the Bag Handle Acupressure Bracelet!
 The bracelet you only need!
 The hard ball at the end of the bracelet presses hard on your wrist, stopping nausea!

 Anxious?
 Travelling?
 Going somewhere tall!
-Wear one to calm down!
+Wear one to calm down, and relax!
+Also stops nausea

+Or wear 2, and relax more or de-nauseate effectively.

-### Only £15.99
+### Only £17.99
 ### plus Post & Package

+### 2 For £31.99 (great bargain)

 ### GET ONE FOR FREE when you buy your first Tote bag apron!

 ![bracelet](/img/handle-bracelet.jpg)